-This is the first of the four-year sequence for all students.
-This is the introductory high school course for students and emphasizes a strong development of the ideas of Algebra.
+3100Algebra IGrades: 9-121.0 CreditThis is the first of the four-year sequence for all students.
+This is the foundational high school course for students and emphasizes a strong development of the ideas of Algebra.
 The course prepares students for algebraic thinking and problem solving skills.
-Students who successfully complete this course will go on to take Geometry.

-Prerequisite(s): Signature of current Math teacher is required on registration form.
+Students who successfully complete this course will go on to take Geometry.Prerequisite(s): Signature of current Math teacher is required on registration form.

-3101 Mathematics 1-Honors
+3101 Mathematics 1-Honors Grade: 9 1.0 Credit